 - More than 2 million people visit the One World Observatory every year.

 - On the 100th floor, visitors can experience the Sky Portal, a 14-foot-wide circular disc embedded in the floor with a high-definition video feed showing real-time views of the streets below.
-It provides a unique perspective, giving the sensation of standing directly above the city streets.
+It provides a unique perspective, giving the sensation of standing directly above the city.

-- The elevators that take visitors to the top of the One World Observatory travel at about 23 miles per hour (37 km/h), making them among the fastest elevators in the Western Hemisphere.
+- The elevators travel at 23 miles per hour (37 km/h), making them some of the fastest elevators in the Western Hemisphere.

 What’s Visible from the One World Observatory?

 Since the One World Observatory stands on the southern tip of Manhattan, the views of New York Harbor and Lower Manhattan are second to none.
-From the 100th-floor observation deck, there are clear views of the Statue of Liberty, Ellis Island, the Brooklyn Bridge, DUMBO, and New Jersey.
+You’ll get clear views of the Statue of Liberty, Ellis Island, the Brooklyn Bridge, DUMBO, and New Jersey.

 One World Observation Deck Prices

-Tickets range from $40 to $75 and come in various packages.
-Standard entry grants access to the observatory, but on the high end, you can get a guided tour, priority entry, and a discount at One Dine.
+Tickets range from $40 to $75.
+Standard entry grants access to the observatory, but on the high end, you can get a guided tour, priority entry, and a discount at One Dine (the onsite restaurant).

 Pros & Cons of the One World Trade Center Observation Deck